Causes of mental disorders: Poverty

 Studies show that there is a direct correlation between poverty and mental illness: the lower the socioeconomic status of an individual, the higher the risk of mental illness.
-Impoverished people are two to three times more likely to develop mental illness than those of a higher economic class.
+Impoverished people in England, defined as those who live in the lowest 20% income bracket, are two to three times more likely to develop mental illness than those of a higher economic class.
 This increased risk remains consistent for all poor individuals regardless of any in-group demographic differences, as all disadvantaged families experience economic stressors such as unemployment or lack of housing.
 A lower or more insecure educational, occupational, economic, or social position is generally linked to more mental disorders.
-Children from these bacgkrounds may have low levels of self-efficiency and self-worth.
+Children from these backgrounds may have low levels of self-efficiency and self-worth.
 Studies have also shown a strong relationship between poverty and substance abuse, another risk factor in the onset of mental disorders.

 Problems in one's community or culture including poverty, unemployment or underemployment, a lack of social cohesion, and migration have been associated with the development of mental disorders.
-There have been mixed findings on the nature of the links and on the extent to which pre-existing personal characteristics influence them.
 Personal resources, community factors, and interactions between individual and regional-level income levels have been implicated.
-Socioeconomic deprivation in neighborhoods can cause worse mental health, even after accounting for genetic factors.
+Socioeconomic deprivation in neighborhoods can cause worsen mental health, even after accounting for genetic factors.
+According to a 2009 meta-analysis by Paul and Moser, countries with high income inequality and poor unemployment protections have worse mental health outcomes among the unemployed.

 The effects of different socioeconomic factors varies by country.
 Minority ethnic groups, including first or second-generation immigrants, are at a greater risk of developing mental disorders.
 This has been attributed to the insecurities in their lives and their disadvantages, including racism.
 There have been alternate models, such as the drift hypothesis to account for the complex relationship between an individual's social status and mental health.